 Dog Friendly Peanut Butter Crackers?
 Yes Please!

-The general consensus is that peanut butter crackers, when served in moderation, can be a really healthy treat for your furry friend.
+The general consensus is that peanut butter crackers when served in moderation, can be a really healthy treat for your furry friend.
 In this case, make sure it has only peanuts, salt, and sugar.
 Absolutely no xylitol!

 Canine experts say that the best bet is to go for peanut butter treats specifically targeted and made for dogs.
-Since they are formulated by animal nutritionists, you can be sure none of the components will be harmful for your dog.
+Since they are formulated by animal nutritionists, you can be sure none of the components will be harmful to your dog.
 There are numerous peanut butter cracker brands available; however, you must keep in mind that peanut butter crackers, or for that matter, all dog treats should be fed to your dog in moderation.
-They cannot, and should not, replace a wholesome nutritious and balanced meal.
+They cannot, and should not, replace a wholesome nutritious, and balanced meal.
 Commercial peanut butter may contain too much sugar, sodium, and unhealthy fats.
 You can also never be sure whether your dog is allergic to peanut butter.

 The healthiest option is unsalted peanut butter or homemade peanut butter.
 If you can make homemade peanut butter, you have full control over the sodium levels and unnecessary additives or preservatives.
 Of course, the quality will also be top-notch.